Script-Daddy/CanvasBitCup/README.md

 # <img src="logo.png"  width="100px"/>CanvasBitCup
 Streamlabs Tip Jar mod made for artists.

 The concept is simple: You have two images.
 One is a **visual** image that everyone will see on your stream.
 The other is the **wall** image this mod will use to generate the barriers that bits and other objects bounce off of.

-Tool that will upload the images and add the links to the code for you.
+Here is a tool that will upload the images and add the links to the code for you.
 Supports background and foreground images (both are technically optional): https://script-daddy.github.io/CanvasBitCup/